flashlight/flashlight/docs/source/installation.rst

   - `Cereal <https://github.com/USCiLab/cereal>`_ is required for serialization -- the `develop` branch must be used.
   - If building tests, `Google Test <https://github.com/google/googletest>`_ >= 1.8.0 is required.

 Distributed Training Dependencies
 ---------------------------------
 Building with distributed training is optional.
 See ``Build Options`` below.

 - Regardless of backend, running with distributed training requires an MPI installation. `OpenMPI <https://www.open-mpi.org/>`_ is recommended if supported on your OS.
 - If building the CUDA backend, `NVIDIA's NCCL library <https://developer.nvidia.com/nccl>`_ is required.
-Flashlight has been tested with NCCL >= 2.2.13.
+Flashlight has been tested with NCCL 2.2.13.
 - If building with the CPU backend, `Facebook's Gloo library <https://github.com/facebookincubator/gloo>`_ is required, and must be built with MPI.

 CUDA Backend Dependencies
 -------------------------

-- CUDA >= 9.2 is required.
-Using `CUDA 9.2 <https://developer.nvidia.com/cuda-92-download-archive>`_ is recommended.
+- CUDA >= 9.2 is required. flashlight has been tested with `CUDA 9.2 <https://developer.nvidia.com/cuda-92-download-archive>`_.
-- CUDNN >= 7.2.1 is required.
-Using `CUDNN 7.2.1 <https://developer.nvidia.com/rdp/cudnn-archive>`_ is recommended.
+- CUDNN >= 7.2.1 is required. flashlight has been tested with `CUDNN 7.2.1 <https://developer.nvidia.com/rdp/cudnn-archive>`_.

 CPU Backend Dependencies
 ------------------------